Time Evolution

 A careful analysis might proceed first by identifying the fixed points

-which is easier to see in polar coordinates:
+The behavior which is easier to see in polar coordinates:

 We can read off the behavior:

-at , grows when and shrinks when , approaching the fixed point from both sides. circulates at a constant rate all the while.
+at , grows when and shrinks when , approaching the fixed point from both sides. circulates at a constant rate all the while. is an unstable fixed point.